jonathanstallings/data-structures/parenthetic/README.md

 #Parenthetics
-Parenthetics includes an eponymous function which takes a string argument and determines whether or not it has bron
+Parenthetics includes an eponymous function which takes a string argument and determines whether or not it has broken, open, or well-formed parentheses.

 ##Illustrative Examples of functionality
 These are all simplified examples.
 Any unicode characters can be